 To make independent living a reality for Deaf and Hard of Hearing people (ages 18 and up), we offer advocacy, skills training, peer counseling, information, and referrals to help them make informed decisions about their lives.

-The Deaf and Hard of Hearing Independent Living Services (DHILS) department offers a range of services to Deaf, DeafBlind, Hard of Hearing, and Late-Deafened adults in Greater Boston and in the Southeast, Northeast, and Greater New Bedford/Fall River regions, and through CORD (Cape Organization for the Rights of the Disabled) for Cape Cod and the Islands, and NILP (Northeast Independent Living Program) for the Merrimack Valley.
+The Deaf and Hard of Hearing Independent Living Services (DHILS) department offers a range of services to Deaf, DeafBlind, Hard of Hearing, and Late-Deafened adults in Greater Boston, the Northeast, North Shore, Southeast, South Shore, and Cape Cod and Islands regions.
+To see a map of DEAF, Inc.'s office locations, click here.

 You can receive information and advocacy for a wide range of needs, including (but not limited to):